 Before you clean up, inspect the area to make sure there isn’t any water on the floors, especially if you have natural wood flooring in your home.
 Likewise, be sure there aren’t any dirty water marks or moisture on the surrounding walls that can discolor the paint in the interior of your house.
 Clean the area as needed and then relax!.

-Leaving your screens in and cleaning them is a quick and simple process that is well worth the time.
+Leaving your screens in and cleaning them is a quick and simple process that is well worth the time, especially once you know how to clean window screens without removing them.
 You will love the results and your home will look and feel cleaner!
 If your windows are giving you issues or still don’t look right, no matter how clean they are, you may need to consider replacement windows.
 Call us at 717-399-4708 to talk about your current windows, see if you need to replace them, and also to get a free quote for new windows!